 Greetings Montanans!
-I’m Thomas Breck and I’m running as the Green Party’s candidate in the May 25th special election for Montana’s sole congressional seat.
-Actions motivated by Bernie Sander’s bid for the 2016 Democratic presidential nomination.
+I’m Thomas Breck and I’m seeking the Montana Green Party’s nomination for the 2018 Senate race.
+Like many Americans I was spurred into action by Bernie Sander’s bid for the 2016 Democratic presidential nomination.
 My wife Danielle Breck, and I passionately organized and campaigned our way through the primary season, and we attended the Montana Democratic convention as Bernie delegates.
 While at the convention our enthusiasm and belief in the democratic election of delegates were dashed, as party insiders had already determined who would (or perhaps wouldn’t) be attending the national convention in Philadelphia.
 Critical oversight rulings were amended mid-process to ensure a favorable outcome for specific candidates.
 Thus our commitment to the Green Party emerged.

 Fortunately, moving forward we expanded our existing research and political morality into an existing political party truly founded on progressive community rooted ideals.
 A party that will never take corporate donations from the Fossil Fuel industry or any other entity that seeks to minimize, oppress or otherwise further disempower underrepresented and minority communities.
 A party that cares about social and economic justice.
 A party that is willing and unafraid to stand up and say Native Lives Matter, Black Lives Matter, and this Planet, our mother, matters!
 We immediately began our petitioning efforts to secure this amazing party’s presidential candidate ballot access here in Montana, and in two short months we exceeded our goal of 5000 signatures, and ultimately having collected more than 12000 in our efforts across the state.
 Since those elections we have begun serious and highly organized efforts to revive the Green Party here in Montana.
-We now engage in petitioning efforts to qualify the Greens for the 2018 primary season, helping to organize our first state convention in over a decade and are now engaged in an active petition effort to re-qualify the Greens as a state party so that we can run candidates in the 2018 election season.
+We helped to organize our first state convention in over a decade and are now engaged in an active petition effort to re-qualify the Greens as a state party so that we can run candidates in the 2018 election season.

 I am a devoted husband and the father of 3 beautiful daughters who are the center of my universe and the reason I want to make our world a more just and loving place.
 39 years on this planet has taught me solutions are real and possible so long as reason and discourse are achieved.
 So on behalf of our children, and for the posterity of future generations, I am standing up and running for the current open congressional seat on the Green Party ticket.
 This is a fight that reaches beyond the (2) party system as evidenced by the more than 50% of US voters who chose to sit out in past elections.
 I will fight to reform the power structure in D.C and give people back control of our democracy, because people not voting is in no way a result of complacency on their part, but because the (2) Party system fails repeatedly to provide them with the sort of ethical candidate to place their vote.
 I will stand up for our planet and all its inhabitants to protect it and us from those who presently seek to destroy our homes in the name profit.
 If I’m elected to congress I will never cease in the fight for all human rights here locally, nationally and internationally; I will fight diligently for environmentally sound business and jobs creation here in the state of Montana for a more realistic long term and sustainable economy; and most importantly to fight to protect the headwaters of the Nation’s major watersheds.